Spin-charge-family theory is offering next step in understanding elementary particles and fields and correspondingly universe: Introduction

-The {\it spin-charge-family} theory predicts that there are at the low energy regime two decoupled groups of four families: The fourth~\cite{NBled2013,JMP,pikanorma,gmdn07} to the already observed three families of quarks and leptons should (sooner or later) be measured at the LHC~\cite{gn2013}, as well as (some of) the scalar fields which manifest as the Yukawa couplings~\cite{JMP}, while the lowest of the upper four families constitute the dark matter~\cite{gn}.
+This theory predicts: {\bf a.} At the low energy regime two decoupled groups of four families; {\bf a.i.} The fourth~\cite{JMP2015,NBled2013,JMP,pikanorma, gmdn07} to the already observed three families of quarks and leptons will be measured at the LHC~\cite{gn2013}; {\bf a.ii.} The lowest of the upper four families might be considered as constituting the dark matter~\cite{gn}. {\bf b.} New scalar fields with the weak and the hyper charges of the Higgs ~\cite{JMP2015,JMP}, some of them will be measured at the LHC. {\bf c.} New $SU(2)$ vector gauge fields, explaining the appearance of the hyper charge, and its $U(1)$ gauge field. {\bf d.} New scalar fields, which are in the fundamental representations of the colour charge (triplets), explaining the ordinary matter-antimatter asymmetry and causing the proton decay.

-This paper presents in the main section~\ref{CPNandpropScm} the properties of the scalar fields with the space index ($7,8$), proving that all these scalar fields carry the weak and the hyper charge of the Higgs's scalar, independently of what are the additional charges which they carry - either the family ones described by $\tilde{S}^{ab}$ or those originating in charges described by $S^{ab}$.
-All the additional charges (not connected with the scalar index) are in the adjoint representations.

-In Sect.~\ref{lorentz} and in Apps.~(\ref{lorentzappendix}, \ref{auxilliaryappendix}) properties of the vielbeins and both kinds of the spin connection fields - manifesting at the low energy regime the observed vector and scalar gauge fields - as well as properties of both kinds of the Clifford algebra objects - which determine either spins and charges or family quantum numbers of fermions, respectively - are discussed, showing that the same vielbeins connect the curved spaces with the tangent spaces.

-In Subsect.~\ref{theaction} of this introductory section the {\it spin-charge-family} theory is briefly presented: the simple starting action of the theory together with the assumptions made to achieve that the theory manifests at the low energies the observed phenomena.

-In Sect.~\ref{discussions} a short summary is presented.
-In App.~\ref{generatorsandfields} the infinitesimal generators of the subgroups of $SO(13+1)$ and of $\widetilde{SO}(7+1)$, expressed with the generators $S^{ab}$ and $\tilde{S}^{ab}$, respectively, are presented, together with the corresponding gauge fields.
-App.~\ref{technique} is a short review of the technique, taken from Ref.~\cite{norma2014MatterAntimatter}.
-It is used in this paper to demonstrate properties of the spinor states, representing family members and families.